 Some of us don’t attend local churches.
 Still, they continue to be a vital part of our neighborhood’s history and sense of community.

-I first gathered information about the churches for exhibits at the Violet Crown Festival here in Austin.
+I first gathered information about the churches for exhibits when I coordinated the Community Tent early on at the Violet Crown Festival here in Austin.
 More recently, Rob and I discovered that many of the people we interviewed for our oral history project have longtime connections with churches here.
 They have been among the people most willing to share their stories with us, and we include a few of them below.
 The churches’ mosaic tiles are part of the Wall of Welcome at 7100 Woodrow Avenue in Austin.
 Thanks to wall artist Jean Graham for permission to reproduce images of the tiles.
 (Church names are links to their websites, and dates in parentheses following the name indicate when the church was established in our neighborhood.)

 AUSTIN FIRST CUMBERLAND PRESBYTERIAN CHURCH (1956)